Pregnancy By Design for Doulas!

 The Birth Profile Assessment for Doula Clients

 Doulas need to be asking the right questions!
 As a doula, your first goal with a new client is to quickly get to know her strengths and needs.
 That is, you want to learn how you can best prepare and support her in labor.
 The average doula client questionnaire does not get to the core of a pregnant woman’s needs, strengths and personality.
-The Birth Profile Assessment is the perfect tool to help you gather information efficiently and provide professional, customized feedback and labor preparation.
+The Birth Profile Assessment is the perfect digital doula tool to help you gather information efficiently and provide professional, customized feedback and labor preparation.

 The Birth Profile Assessment is an online doula centric prenatal questionnaire for expectant moms to answer.
 It measures three key personality traits, her birth knowledge, her beliefs about birth, her current support network, and a variety of health-related factors.
 (It takes about 10-15 minutes to answer every question.)
 By using this questionnaire, you can better structure your first prenatal visit and tailor your doula support to your client’s personality, strengths and weaknesses, and background.

 If you have wondered how to better structure your prenatal visits with your clients and eliminate the guesswork from labor support, the Birth Profile Assessment is the answer you’ve been looking for!

 You have the option to invite your client to complete the prenatal questionnaire ahead of time, or with you at your visit.
 Feedback is delivered directly to your client, and provides an explanation of her scores along with detailed recommendations to focus on during her pregnancy.
 You can then review them with her, and use the recommendations to tailor your approach to childbirth education, labor preparation and support.
 As a result, you will offer the best possible support, with your knowledge of her unique personality and background factors.